eheperson/rpp-p/README.md

 Yo do not have to make any changes in `'./CMakeLists.txt'` file. go to the `'/modules'` directory and create new folder with your new module name first.

-To the purpose of maintainability, test module renamed as `'${MODULE_1}'` in the `'modules/CMakeLists.txt'` file.
+To the purpose of maintainability, test module renamed as `'${TESTLIB}'` in the `'modules/CMakeLists.txt'` file.
 If you want to add new module easily:

 * **Step 1 :** just use the existing lines on `'modules/CMakeLists.txt'`  by copy and paste, change the required fields then :
 ```